tinycreative/react-native-intercom/README.md

         }
         ```

-    1. Optional, [allow access to phots on iOS](https://developers.intercom.com/docs/ios-installation#section-step-2-update-infoplist).
+    1. Optional, [allow access to photos on iOS](https://developers.intercom.com/docs/ios-installation#section-step-2-update-infoplist).
 Open `Info.plist` in Xcode and add a new key "Privacy - Photo Library Usage Description".
 Or alternately, open `ios/YOUR_PROJECT/Info.plist` and add:

         ```xml
         <dict>